-Festival heaven for: Costume introverts - you will see more people here wearing their normal clothes than specific festival outfits making it refreshingly chilled.
+Festival heaven for: Costume introverts - you'll see more way people here wearing their normal clothes rather than specific festival outfits, making it refreshingly chilled.

-📅 Mid-July - Well over 2 million fans try to buy tickets each year, with all of the 60,000 available per day sometimes selling out within just 2 minutes!
+When: Mid-July - well over 2 million fans try to buy tickets each year, with all of the 60,000 available per day sometimes selling out within just 2 minutes!

-Tomorrowland is one of the biggest and most recognised music festivals in the world for electronic dance music, which has been sweeping the globe in the last decade getting bigger and bigger.
-Other than each year's huge artfully built stages, the lineups consistently feature almost every DJ you've ever heard of!
+Tomorrowland is one of the biggest and most recognised music festivals in the world for electronic dance music, which has been sweeping the globe in the last decade.
+Other than each year's huge and artistic stages, the lineups consistently feature almost every DJ you've ever heard of!

 8. FUJI ROCK